axa-ch/web-toolkit/docs/design/UI-Patterns/forms.md

 - Use colour and other graphic elements to make error messages visible.
 Never forget about colour-blind people or users with black and white screens.
 - Provide clear explanations instead of a generic “An error occurred”.
 Because if you don’t help them properly, users will make the same mistake again.

-##Action-Buttons

-Primary actions bring people closer to completion, secondary actions allow them to go back.
-Make it clear to the user what happens after he clicks / taps a button.
-Placement and behaviour of buttons should avoid mistakes.

->Checklist: Action Buttons
-- Give primary actions the highest colour-contrast of all actions.
-- Avoid secondary actions whenever possible.
-If you have them, distinguish them visually.
-- Previous always stays left of next
-- Group actions & Align primary actions with input-fields to prevent mistakes
-- When a form is being processed, disable the action-button to prevent multiple clicks & errors
-- For actions like reset or clear, provide people with an easy way to undo it
-- Combine agreement-checkboxes with Buttons to reduce one step from the process
-- Always set a useful label, to let the user know what will happen next

 #Example